blukatdevelopment/UnchainedWorldsOld/character_creation/classes/psion.md

 ### Meditation
-When your psionic die's current size is D2 or higher, you may spend 10 minutes and one hit die to increase it's size by one.
+When your psionic die's current size is D2 or higher, you may spend 10 minutes and one hit die to increase its size by one.
 Your psionic die may not be larger than the maximum size for your level, indicated in the class table above.

+### Hit point Increase
+Your maximum hit points increase by 1d4+CON.

+### Hit point re-roll
+Now, and again each time you gain a level from now on, you recalculate your hit points.
+Roll 3d4 and add your CON modifier three times.
+If the value rolled is higher than your current max hit points, you may keep it.

 ### Ability Score increase
 You may increase one ability score by 2, or you can increase two ability scores